mendix/docs/content/en/docs/appstore/connectors/email-connector.md

 * If the **Email Connector** page styling is affected as you select/view email messages, please turn on the **Sanitize email to prevent XSS attacks** option available in the [Account Settings](#other-account-settings).
 It is probably due to errors in the email message CSS, so this option should fix any issues.

 ### 6.3 Known Errors
-* If you already have the [Included Widgets](#included-widgets) widgets in your app, and they are not up-to-date, you may get a `Some widgets can not be read` error when trying to run locally.
+* If you already have the [included widgets](#included-widgets) in your app, and they are not up-to-date, you may get a `Some widgets can not be read` error when trying to run locally.